-4 hours-Must be a registered nurse.
-Completion of previously enrolled RN to BSN courses with a "C" or higher grade.
-Focuses on synthesis and application of standards of nursing practice to care of clients with multiple complex adaptational alterations.
-Informatics, and evidence-based practice will be used to analyze client data to promote improved health-related outcomes in diverse populations.
-Asynchronous online delivery of course work may include but is not limited to; assignments, discussions, APA format portfolio papers, and computer simulated labs.
+4 hours-- Focuses on synthesis and application of standards of nursing practice to care of clients with multiple complex adaptational alterations.
+Informatics, and evidence-based practice will be used to analyze client data to promote improved health related outcomes in diverse populations.
+Asynchronous online delivery of course work may include but is not limited to: assignments, discussions, APA format portfolio papers, and computer-simulated labs.
+(Full acceptance to the Nursing Program required.)